Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ```

 This is going to perform an HTTP POST request using the data from the `body.json` file.
-You shoul receive following response:
+You should receive the following response:

 ```
 {"id":2,"firstName":"Sylvester","lastName":"Stalone","email":"sly@rambo.com"}